Progressive Classifier and Feature Extractor Adaptation for Unsupervised Domain Adaptation on Point Clouds: Introduction

 \section{Introduction}

-Deep learning on point clouds has revolutionized various real-world applications, including autonomous driving and robotics~\cite{shi2019pointrcnn, shi2020pv, wu2023virtual, rukhovich2023tr3d, das2018embodied, fang2020graspnet}.
+Deep learning on point clouds has revolutionized various real-world applications, including autonomous driving and robotics~\cite{shi2019pointrcnn, shi2020pv, wu2023virtual, rukhovich2023tr3d, das2018embodied, fang2020graspnet, liu2024lta}.
 However, a significant challenge arises from the domain shift, where a model trained on one set of data fails to perform well in a new scenario due to differences in scanning devices or geometry variations.
-To address this issue, numerous unsupervised domain adaptation methods (UDA) have been developed for point clouds.
-Most of these methods focus on learning a feature extractor that can extract semantically meaningful features from both domains, which can then be classified by a source-supervised classifier.
-These methods can be broadly categorized into adversarial training-based methods~\cite{qin2019pointdan, wang2021cross} and self-supervised learning-based methods~\cite{achituve2021self, zou2021geometry, liang2022point, shen2022domain, fan2022self, cardace2023self}.
-However, adversarial training encounters stability issues and lacks a guarantee of semantically meaningful feature extraction~\cite{shen2022domain}.
-On the other hand, self-supervised tasks can primarily facilitate the learning of low-level geometry features, which may be inadequate for high-level recognition tasks, and there is no theoretical proof ensuring that the extracted features from target samples using self-supervised tasks can be distinguished by the source-supervised classifier~\cite{rao2020global, rao2022pointglr, sauder2019self}.
+To address this issue, numerous unsupervised domain adaptation methods have been developed to tackle the cross-domain point cloud recognition problem~\cite{zou2021geometry, zhang2018collaborative, qin2019pointdan, ghifary2016deep, li2013learning}.